 To imagine life during British rule head north from KL to Penang and its capital Georgetown, a UNESCO World Heritage site that also boasts a thriving Chinatown.

-From Penang, journey inland to the tea plantations of the Cameron Highlands where you can play a round of golf before sitting down for high tea.
+Whilst driving in Penang, why not journey inland to the tea plantations of the Cameron Highlands where you can play a round of golf before sitting down for high tea.

 Tourists looking for picture postcard beaches flock to the island of Langkawi near the Thai border where you will find all the big name hotel-resorts.